dschnare/jekyll-tools/README.md

 against the file list collected by `in:` (partial text match).

 **out:** Destination folder for files being copied.

+## TODO / Ideas:

+- 	Consider iterating over the top level config keys in _config.yml and execute in that order.
+We could then do some copy operations beforehand, and then afterwards too.
+This came up with regards to a more solid FontAwesome integration flow

 ## Copyright and license